LearnersGuild/learning-os/game/processes/goal-selection.md

   - Convert primary preferences to votes for each goal
   - Goals whose vote count exceeds the Droop quota are selected
   - For each selected goal X
+    - Divide vote count by Droop quota and round down, this is **spots filled**
+      - Formula: vote count / Droop quota
+      - Example: 7 / 3 (round down) = 2
-    - Assign goal X to one open spot
+    - Assign goal X to this many open spots
     - Determine surplus votes
-      - Formula: votes for goal X - Droop quota
+      - Formula: remainder of (vote count / droop quota)
-      - Example: 7 - 3 = 4
+      - Example: 7 % 3 = 1
     - Transfer surplus votes to secondary preferences
       - From the set of primary preferences for goal X, define the set of goals chosen as a secondary preference
       - For each goal Y in this set